 Dogs: | Not allowed |

-The Valley of the Waters track is a return walking trail that starts from the old Conservation Hut in Wentworth Falls.
+The Valley of the Waters Track starts at the Conservation Hut in Wentworth Falls.

-Driving there is easy.
-Turn into Falls Road from the Great Western Highway, followed by a right turn into Fletcher Street, which leads to a well-sized car park (see map location).
+Getting there is straightforward.
+From the Great Western Highway, turn into Falls Road, then take a right onto Fletcher Street, which leads to a well-sized car park.

-The Conservation Hut, which now functions as a cafe, is the starting point of several walking tracks in the area, such as:
+The Conservation Hut, now operating as a café, is the starting point for several walking tracks in the area, including:

 - Valley of the Waters Track